ciesiolka/abc2svg-chisel/README.md

 following the description of **abcweb2-1.js**.

 [9]: http://dz.tugdual.free.fr/psaumes/psaume-32.html "Psaume 32"

+With any of the above scripts the music may be printed using the 'Print' button of the browser.
+You should add a style as:
+`       @media print{body{margin:0;padding:0;border:0}.nop{display:none}}`

+to remove the margins, the error messages and the menus from the printed pages.

 #### 1.4 Installing abc2svg on your system or on your server